munificent/craftinginterpreters/book/scanning-on-demand.md

 handle them.
 In C, if we don't check for them, they silently get ignored.

-This isn't really a book on good C programming practice, but I hate to encourage bad style, so lets go ahead and handle the errors.
+This isn't really a book on good C programming practice, but I hate to encourage bad style, so let's go ahead and handle the errors.
 It's good for us, like eating our vegetables or flossing.

 Fortunately, we don't need to do anything particulary clever if a failure occurs.
 If we can't correctly read the user's script, all we can really do is